Pre-Columbian Honduras: Culture and achievements

+The hieroglyphic stairway of Copan is considered the longest Mayan text yet found.

 The influence of Mesoamerican cultures from the valley and southern Mexico can be observed in the archaeological sites of Yarumela, Tenampua, and Los Naranjos during the late pre-classic period and mid classic period.
 We can see these influence mainly in the pyramidal structures.
 The largest in Honduras is the structure 101 of Yarumela, also known as "El Cerrito", which is more than 20 meters high and can be seen from almost anywhere in the valley where the site was located.
 Copan was also influenced from other regions and cities from the Mayan and Mesoamerican world, like Tikal and Teotihuacan.

 This last one having a big influence in the city thanks to the trade routes that extended from the Valley of Mexico to central Honduras to the Lencan region.
 In the northern part of the country pyramid like structures can still be seen in many mounds built by other cultures such as the Xicaque and Pcultures.
 After cultural encounter with Mayans, they started to adopt soon a pyramid like style of construction as seen in the archaeological sites of the valley of Sula near the city of San Pedro Sula Cortes.
 Other archaeological site that has these characteristics is the archaeological site of El Curruste, with many mounds that reach the six to eight meters most of them used for religious ceremonies.

 Agriculture

 They were driven by the development of a varied agriculture (beans, cocoa, chili, etc.) and had large irrigation systems.
 In this way, they guaranteed adequate food for their populations within the Mesoamerican area of influence.
 In the case of the region east of the great transversal depression of Honduras and next to the Caribbean Sea, we have yam or mountain cassava crops along with hunting and fishing that characterize the Circuncaribe cultural influence.
 They were also growers of fruits native to the continent such as Papaya, Pineapple, Tomato and Avocado.
-Also playing an important role in your economy.
+These fruits play an important role in the economy.

 Arts

-Lenca art from the early Classic Mesoamerican period, from the archeological Museum of Comayagua.

-They also applied techniques of great perfection in textiles and ceramics, many of which were decorated with all kinds of illustrations that represent a human or an animal.
-They developed an intense, complex, and varied trade of these art.
+They also developed techniques in textiles and ceramics, many of which were decorated with all kinds of illustrations that represent a human or an animal.
+Complex and varied trades of these arts were also developed.

 Architecture also founds an important role in these cultures, the most developed in the national territory was the Mayan.
 In the western national territory you can find ruins of Mayan cities such as Copan and El Puente as examples of this and a number of mounds scattered throughout the territory where they were present.

+A design of animal features on a preclassic vessel from Lake Yojoa.